NatLibFi/RecordManager/README.md

       yum install php php-pear php-xml php-devel php-mbstring php-intl

-- Required PHP packages for polygon simplification in NominatimGeocoder (optional):

-      yum install geos geos-php

-  Note that as of September 2017 CentOS comes with geo 3.4.2 which has memory leaks and problems with polygon simplification, so building at least version 3.6.2 from source is recommended (see https://trac.osgeo.org/geos).
-With PHP 7 a recent version of GEOS PHP bindings from https://git.osgeo.org/gogs/geos/php-geos is required anyway.
-  `yum install geos-devel` will be needed to compile the bindings unless GEOS is installed from source.

 - MongoDB support

   RecordManager supports both MongoDB and any MySQL compatible database.
 You may opt